priyesh-pandya/pinkvilla/README.md

 1. Make sure GIT is working.
 2. PHP and Apache are installed
+3. XAMPP is an easy to install Apache distribution containing MariaDB, PHP, and Perl.
+Just download and start the installer.
+It's that easy. https://www.apachefriends.org/download.html

 Open the GIT cli (Git - The Command Line) execute following commands